 Tools You Need As a Freelance Writer

-As a freelance writer, you have to find ways to make your work more efficient continuously.
+As freelance writers, you have to find ways to make your work more efficient continuously.
 To do this, you are going to need the best tools to aid in your writing.

-Here are a few to set your sights on if you’re just starting out:
+Here are a few to set your sights on if you’re just starting:

 - A word processor.
 Naturally, this is one of the first things you would need.
 If you don’t have the money to purchase software like Microsoft Word, you can expect the same features from Google Docs – all for free.